 Crop the images to the correct pixel dimension(s).

 There is no definitive dimension rule.
-However, there are some useful guidelines we can offer:
+However, there are some useful guidelines:

 - Featured Images: 1200 pixels wide